balcom/refinerycms-event_inquiries/readme.md

 ## About

-__Add a simple contact form to Refinery that notifies you and the customer when an event_enquiry is made.__
+__Add a simple contact form to Refinery that notifies you and the customer when an event_inquiry is made.__

 In summary you can:

 * Collect and manage event_inquiries
-* Specify who is notified when a new event_enquiry comes in
+* Specify who is notified when a new event_inquiry comes in
-* Customise an auto responder email that is sent to the person making the event_enquiry
+* Customise an auto responder email that is sent to the person making the event_inquiry

 When event_inquiries come in, you and the customer are notified.
-The event_enquiry will now show up as an "open" event_enquiry.
-The idea is to deal with the event_enquiry and then "close" it so you know it's been sorted.
+The event_inquiry will now show up as an "open" event_inquiry.
+The idea is to deal with the event_inquiry and then "close" it so you know it's been sorted.

 ## How do I get Notified?